marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 memory dump all mem.dmp
 ```

-Dump app's memory after e.g. 10 minutes of inactivity, then, check if sensitive data is still in the memory.
-See section [4.
+Dump app's memory after e.g. 10 minutes of inactivity, then, check if sensitive data is still in the memory, see section [4.
 Inspect Files](#4-inspect-files).

 Search app's memory directly: